gilleshenrard/leany/firmware/README.md

 - **`Doxyfile`**: Configuration for Doxygen documentation generation.
 - **`install_prerequisites_ubuntu.sh`**: Script to install everything needed to build the firmware on Ubuntu.
 - **`install_prerequisites_windows.bat`**: Script to install everything needed to build the firmware on Windows.

+### `resources/.vscode/`
+Contains project-specific VSCode configuration and useful tasks.
+Should someone want to use it, they simply need to copy .vscode/ to the root of firmware/ :
+- **`extensions.json`**: List of recommended VSCode extensions to use with this project.
+They will be suggested by VSCode if not already installed.
+- **`launch.json`**: Configuration for OpenOCD to use an STLink to debug the application
+- **`settings.json`**: Project-specific settings.
+They will override the user's pre-existing settings, and will ensure everyone uses the same configuration.
+- **`tasks.json`**: Some useful custom tasks.

 ## Code Quality, Linting and Documentation